 Self-care fatigue describes the exhaustion and guilt you feel when you can't fit self-care into your day or your budget.

 Going out for lunch, getting your nails done or a massage, even going for a walk.
 When all you want to do at the end of the day is to put your feet up and watch TV Sometimes it is all just so far out of reach.
 And the pressure to do it is yet another burden adding to the daily overwhelm.
 The good news is that self-care doesn't have to be something else you fit into your day.
 Mindful, integrated self-care is available to everyone, because self-care is not just about what you do, but how you do it.
 It's not just about taking chunks out of your life, but making self-care integral to your life.
-What is mindful integrated self-care?
-Mindful, integrated self-care encompasses:

-This process of acceptance, of self-compassion, of awareness of energy and capacity is all self-care.
-What do you think?
-Do you experience self-care fatigue?
-Would you like more information on mindful integrated self-care?
-Pop a comment in below or drop me an email.
-For over 17 years, I have combined research and the experience of working with 1000s of children, adolescents and parents to help other women like you integrate mindfulness and prioritise self-care in their busy lives.
-You are welcome to schedule a private session to stop stuffing self-care down the bottom of your to do list and switch to a more sustainable approach.
-Chat soon Kim ps I do have resources you can access: The Self-Care Hub which caters for mental health professionals and mums (or if you're like me, both).
-And the Creating Connection: Move, Eat, Sleep, Connect Podcast (100 episodes).
-A reminder this blog is for general information and advice only.
-It is not designed to replace therapy in any way.
-If you are experiencing any mental health concern please see your GP, or your mental health therapist, or see if you think I may be a good fit for you . ![]() Does buying Christmas presents stress you out?
+Does buying Christmas presents stress you out?
 If you love Christmas and the hope and magic it can bring, but buying presents is a nightmare, you are not alone!
 Some years the list of people I thought I just had to get presents for seemed to be never ending - family, friends, work colleagues, teachers, staff, football coaches, not to mention my own children the list went on and on.
 Buying Christmas presents is one of the many expectations you can feel at Christmas time and one of the many stressors and tasks that can lead to Christmas overwhelm.
 I have 14 suggestions to help you reduce the stress and anxiety of buying gifts, including what to buy your kids, but first the two most important things to keep in mind when buying Christmas gifts are: 🌟 Experiences that contribute to our happiness.
 Not more stuff! 🌟The simplest way of making gifts easier is to reduce the number of gifts you buy and the number of people you give gifts too. 🌟The simplest way of making gifts easier is to reduce the number of gifts you buy and the number of people you give gifts too.
 Each year leading up to Christmas when we ask ourselves what we want for Christmas, I find is an inspiring time to actually look at what I have.
 We know that if you are looking to increase the happiness in your life that putting time and energy into experiences rather than things is the way to go.

 However, things have a way of accumulating.
 Whether you have bought them with good intentions or whether they have come to you as gifts or through other means.
 And before you know it even things you love can just become part of ‘stuff everywhere’!
 Sitting back and looking at your stuff can be a great way of reconnecting with what is important to you.
 By curating your stuff you can creating an environment that supports your current stage of life, your current interests and is uplifting.
 Let’s start by looking at books.
 Growing up we had a set of World Book encyclopedias.
 I loved them.
 You could open up at any page and learn something new about the world.
 Looking at them gave me a sense of wonder and thirst for knowledge.
 I probably loved my fantasy books (Enid Blyton anyone?) where I went into worlds where anything and everything was possible.
 It’s the promise contained in books that I love.
 As I grew older my relationship with books became a bit more complicated.
 Books I had to read – school novels, reference books.
 Books I thought I should read – parenting books, self-help books.
 And instead of being always about pleasure books also became a mirror reminding me of things I didn’t understand, couldn’t learn or highlighted my inadequacies.
 Do you love all your books?
 Do you smile when you see them, refer to them regularly and rejoice in their wisdom?
 OR Are their books on your bookshelf that taunt you with reminders about your failures?
 Cookbooks full of recipes you haven’t tried.
 Self-help books with exercises you haven’t completed.
 Novels you haven’t read.
 Parenting books that seem to mock you.
 Reference books you don’t use (or are way out of date).
 Why are you holding on to them?
 Marie Kondo speaks of holding things to see if they spark joy.
 And it’s an exercise I do every so often.
 You take the books down from the shelves and hold each one.
 How does it feel?
 Do you feel inspired when you hold it?
 Or do you notice creeping thoughts such as I ‘should’ read that, followed by a sigh or accompanied by a self chastising ‘well that was a waste of money’.
 (If you have electronic books that you’ve downloaded, although you can’t hold them you can look at the titles and notice what thoughts and feelings arise.)
 From here you have two choices.
 If you feel inspired, warm, joyful when you pick up the book - make the recipes, do the exercises, read the novels.
 Reconnect with the reason why that book is on your shelf in the first place.
 OR If you feel nothing, or the weight of the ‘shoulds’, move the book on.
 Acknowledge your intentions when you bought the book.
 Thank the book for the hope it inspired, acknowledge and release any guilt or disappointment in yourself.
 Depending on the book you could donate them, give them to friends etc. Notice how you feel when you do this.
 As you remove the stuff (and fluff) from your life that no longer matters, you make space for reconnecting to what is really important to you.
 If you do this I would love to know what you discover.
-You can email me at kimdunn@positiveyoungminds.com.au.
+You can email me at [email protected].
 NOMOPHOBIA Nomophobia (no-mobile-phone phobia), not an official diagnosis, but refers to the anxiety people feel when they are separated from their mobile phone.
 This may be due to not having their phone, lack of service connection, or a dead battery.
 It can result in a range of anxiety symptoms.
 It can also be a symptom of social anxiety.
 (Not to be confused with the existing, clinically accepted disorder of nomophobia which refers to a fear of laws, rules and regulations).
 We all love being able to take photos on our phones, keep up to date with who is doing what, and share our lives quickly and vibrantly with our friends, family and anyone else who is interested.
 However, it is easy for our phones to encroach too much into our lives.
 The ironic and sad situation is that despite us wanting to use our phones to increase connections in our lives, it is easy for our phone use to interfere with our ability to feel and be connected.
 How do you know if your phone use may be interfering with your life?
 The ironic and sad situation is that despite us wanting to use our phones to increase connectedness in our lives, it is easy for our phone use to interfere with our ability to feel and be connected A little checklist of some behaviours that may indicate an unhealthy reliance on your mobile phone

 Three ways your mobile phone use may interfere with making connections in your life